djcheckup/djcheckup.com/README.md

 - Clone the repository
 - Create the virtual environment
 - Pip install the requirements
-- Create the .env file from the env.template
+- Create the .env file from the env.template (optional)
 - Run the migrations

 ```bash